Sponsors and Partners

 Each folk tale is converted into a poem (in English), which then becomes the text, or “lyrics,” for the choral song.

 The tales, which can be seen on this web site, are brief, entertaining, and inspiring.
-They are presented artistically, in a playful and joyful format, without moralizing or spelling out a message.
+They are presented through the arts, in a playful and joyful format, without moralizing or spelling out a message, and while maintaining artistic standards.

 Not only the folk tales, but also the music itself suggests humanity’s cultural diversity.
 The musical style varies substantially from one choral song to another, in each case reflecting the culture the tale belongs to.
 The songs do not attempt to exactly reproduce traditional music from the cultures represented.
 Rather, in each case they creatively combine an accessible, contemporary sound with characteristics of music from the general cultural region concerned.